FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metadata/focusversion.md

 The version of FOCUS utilized for building the dataset.

-The FOCUSVersion MUST be provided in the metadata.
-FOCUSVersion MUST be of type String and MUST NOT contain null values.
+The FocusVersion MUST be provided in the metadata.
+FocusVersion MUST be of type String and MUST NOT contain null values.
 FOCUSVersion MUST match one of the published versions of the FOCUS specification.
-FOCUSVersion MUST match the version of the FOCUS specification that the FOCUS dataset conforms to.
+FocusVersion MUST match the version of the FOCUS specification that the FOCUS dataset conforms to.

 ## Metadata ID

-FOCUSVersion
+FocusVersion

 ## Metadata Name